John Stewart Bryan: Early life

 In 1871, John Stewart Bryan was born in Henrico County, Virginia, to an affluent southern family.
 Bryan's great grandfather Joseph Bryan had been a congressman from Georgia from 1803 to 1806.
 His grandfather John Randolph Bryan was tutored by his namesake John Randolph of Virginia and ultimately relocated his family to Gloucester County, Virginia and then Fluvanna County, Virginia.
 John Stewart Bryan's father served in the Civil War before completing his law degree from the University of Virginia in 1868.

 By the time John Stewart Bryan was born, his father Joseph Bryan had taken on Richmond tobacco magnate Lewis Ginter as a legal client.
 In 1887, Bryan's father purchased the Daily Times newspaper (a forerunner of today's Richmond Times-Dispatch and Media General Corporation) from Ginter.
 Through a series of newspaper mergers and acquisitions, Joseph Bryan became the owner of both the Richmond Times-Dispatch and The Richmond News Leader.

-While his father ran the fledgling Times newspaper, the younger Bryan graduated in 1893 from the University of Virginia, where he was a member of St. Anthony Hall.
+While his father ran the fledgling Times newspaper, he was sent to boarding school to the Episcopal High School in Alexandria, Virginia.
+Bryan graduated in 1893 from the University of Virginia, where he was a member of St. Anthony Hall.
 He also obtained a law degree from Harvard University in 1897.